w0lfschild/DoctorDark/README.md

 # Information:

 - Designed for 10.10+
-- DoctorDark is a SIMBL plugin that tries to bring dark mode to every application window on OS X
+- DoctorDark is a SIMBL plugin that tries to bring dark mode to every application window on macOS
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Note: